kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 Why this project structure?

-It was designed to allow for the separation of tasks and crates in Cargo.toml.
-This separation enabled us to build and manage each component independently, avoiding unnecessary complexity and loading all the crates in once, each .
+It was designed to allow the separation of _tasks_ and _crates_ in _Cargo.toml_.
+This separation enabled us to build and manage each component independently, avoiding unnecessary complexity and loading all the crates in once.
 It also provided better visibility into the performance of individual areas, making it easier to track and optimize and fix each part of the system.

-### Schema
+#### _Schema_

-#### Struct/Table Representation in Rust are in **_project_schemas_**
+Struct/Table Representation in Rust were in **_project_schemas_**:

 In order to read the tables and perform some calculations and also to ensure type safety  I had to map each Postgres table to a corresponding Rust struct.
 Initially, this mapping was done manually, but later I discovered the powerful _**diesel_ext**_ crate (later [_**diesel_cli_ext**_](https://crates.io/crates/diesel_cli_ext)), which allowed me to automatically map the schema from Postgres to Rust structs.
-I still had to create diesel _table!_ macro definition which was automated with the help of _bash_ script:
+I still had to create diesel _table!_ macro definition which was automated with the help of _bash_ script.
+Running such a query:
 ```shell
 SELECT column_name, data_type, is_nullable
 FROM information_schema.columns
 WHERE table_name = 'orders';
 ```
-which was giving me
+was producing the result:
 ```shell
  column_name |          data_type          | is_nullable
 ---------------------------------+------------------------